gullibility/OpenCASCADE/dox/user_guides/draw_test_harness/draw_test_harness.md

 range name value value
 ~~~~~

-* **orientation** assigns the orientation of shapes - simple and complex - to one of the following four values: *FORWARD, REVERSED, INTERNAL, EXTERNAL*.
+* **orientation** -- assigns the orientation of simple and complex shapes to one of the following four values: *FORWARD, REVERSED, INTERNAL, EXTERNAL*.
-* **complement** changes the current orientation of shapes to its complement, *FORWARD - REVERSED, INTERNAL - EXTERNAL*.
+* **complement** -- changes the current orientation of shapes to its complement: *FORWARD* to *REVERSED* and  *INTERNAL* to *EXTERNAL*.
-* **invert** creates a new shape which is a copy of the original with the orientation all subshapes reversed.
+* **invert** -- creates a copy of the original shape with a reversed orientation of all subshapes.
 For example, it may be useful to reverse the normals of a solid.
-* *normals** returns the assignment of colors to orientation values.
+* *normals** -- returns the assignment of colors to orientation values.
-* **range** defines the length of a selected edge by defining the values of a starting point and an end point.
+* **range** -- defines the length of a selected edge by defining the values of a starting point and an end point.

 **Example:**
 ~~~~~